Studying Drowsiness Detection Performance while Driving through Scalable Machine Learning Models using Electroencephalography: Introduction

 \item The deployment and evaluation of the framework using a publicly available dataset, SEED-VIG \cite{seed-vig-dataset}, modeling the EEG of 21 subjects while driving.
 The following ML algorithms have been trained and evaluated with different amounts of subjects and features for regression and three-class classification tasks: SVM, k-Nearest Neighbors (kNN), Decision Trees (DT), Random Forest (RF), and Gaussian Processes (GP).

-\item The obtained results indicate that algorithms such as RF or kNN offer better results than the most common in the literature, SVM.
-In particular, within individual models, RF performed the best with a mean f1-score of 78\% and SVM with 58\%.
-Similarly, RF is also the best alternative for scalable models, reaching an f1-score of 79\% while SVM gets 52\%. \end{itemize}
+\item The obtained results indicate that algorithms such as RF or kNNoffer better results than the most common one in the literature, namely SVM{, which are not widely explored in the literature, can improve the performance of the most commonly used techniques, such as SVM}.
+In particular, within individual models, RF performed the best with a mean f1-score of 78\% compared to SVM with 58\%.
+Similarly, RF is also the best{most promising} alternative for scalable models, reaching an f1-score of 79\% while SVM gets{obtained} 52\%. \end{itemize}

+\addtxt{Despite the contributions of this work, it presents limitations in terms of the amount of data used to train ML models.
+Using richer datasets would be useful to generalize the results obtained to a greater portion of the population, allowing to explore more complex intelligent approaches, such as DL approaches.}

 The rest of this paper is organized as follows.
 Section~\ref{sec:2_realted_work} presents the state of the art from drowsiness detection in driving scenarios using BCIs.
 Subsequently, Section~\ref{sec:3_proposed_solution} presents the design of the proposed framework, followed by Section~\ref{sec:4_results} which states the results of detecting drowsiness using the framework.
-Finally, Section~\ref{sec:5_conclusions} presents the conclusion and potential future work.
+Finally, Section~\ref{sec:5_conclusions} presents the conclusion{some conclusions} and potential future work.